 As society gradually begins to resemble normal, Little Hearts Matter is putting the spotlight on the families they support who continue to experience the day to day fear and isolation that comes with a life threatening and incurable heart condition.
 Their normal will always be different.

 Vinnie is on the waiting list for a heart transplant.
 His family have been told they could get the call anytime from now to three years time.
 Their phone is always with them and a bag is packed ready to go.
 Vinnie has never been on holiday and his life is now on hold as he waits for the call for his new heart.

-The last year has been particularly overwhelming for Vinnie’s family as they’ve tackled lockdown and frequent hospital visits.
+The last year has been particularly overwhelming for Vinnie’s family as they’ve tackled lock-down and frequent hospital visits.
 Claire says ‘Shielding Vinnie has been challenging.
 It’s been devastating and sad that Vinnie had to be pulled out of nursery for over a year.
 He’d only attended twice after his open-heart surgery, then Covid hit.
-He’s has really missed the social aspect of interacting with peers.
-As a mum to a single ventricle child we are always more cautious about his care but out stress levels have soared in the pandemic.”
+He has really missed the social aspect of interacting with peers.
+As a mum to a single ventricle child we are always more cautious about his care but our stress levels have soared in the pandemic.”